 You can move placeholders around inside of a source.
 The only restriction is moving them out of the odrive folder or moving the from one link into another.
 If you do want to move content from one cloud source to another , you will need to download (i.e. sync down to local) the placeholder content locally first, and then move them by with a simple drag and drop to the cloud destination.

 By design, odrive supports a Progressive Sync model where you sync down (i.e. download) what you want from the cloud, as you want it.

 There are times when you are working with a known, specific set of files and want them all to be always locally available.

-In these times, you can right-click on any folder to open up the sync options:
+In these times, you can right-click on any folder and select "sync" to open up the sync options: